DESTROYING INDIGENOUS PEOPLE IN THE NAME OF EDUCATION

 This contempt for indigenous knowledge and culture ends up destroying tribal peoples and their unique cultures and knowledge.

 At home, tribal children learn complex and sophisticated skills and knowledge which allow them to live well on their land and nurture it for the future.
-Though this has survived through hundreds of generations, it can be wiped out in just one.
+Tribal peoples are the best conservationists and guardians of the natural world.
+Thousands of years of collective wisdom, understanding, and insight can be lost within one generation when children are not learning in their communities and languages.

 Tribal and indigenous peoples’ education must be under their control.
 It must be rooted in the people’s own land, language and culture, and give children both a sound education and pride in themselves and their people.